Who is affected by TMJ disorders (TMD)? What are the causes, symptoms, and treatments? How are they diagnosed? Find answers to all your TMD questions.

 The June 16th meeting, the first in an ongoing process, laid the groundwork for future discussions which will begin in topic designated working groups.
 These working groups will work toward fulfilling the goals of the project which are to develop outcome assessment and reporting tools based on patient input, as well as evidence to incorporate patient-centered data into clinical care.
 The working groups will examine the natural history and pathophysiology of temporomandibular disorders, the scientific evidence underlying the progression of treatments leading to surgical procedures and/or implants.
 Additionally, they will examine the current treatment protocols, best-practices, guidelines and educational curricula on TMJ treatments across health care disciplines.

 The TMJ Association is the only organization fighting for the best science that will lead to a greater understanding of Temporomandibular Disorders and safe and effective treatments.
 As a nonprofit, 501(c)3 patient advocacy organization, we rely solely on the generous donations from people like you to fund vital TMD research and awareness efforts.
-Make a tax-deductible contribution today!
+Double your gift today with a corporate matching contribution!
 For additional ways you can help, click here.

 If you purchase items from Amazon, YOU can help raise money for The TMJ Association with every purchase.
 Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to The TMJ Association.
 It's like regular Amazon but with the wonderful opportunity to help raise money for your TMJA.
 Click here to get started.
 Happy shopping!